basetenlabs/truss-examples/mistral-7b-instruct/README.md

 ### API route: `predict`

-The predict route is the primary method for generating text completions based on a given prompt.
+The `predict` route is the primary method for generating text completions based on a given prompt.
 It takes several parameters:

 - __prompt__: The input text that you want the model to generate a response for.
-- __stream__: (optional, default=False) A boolean if the model should stream a response back.
+- __stream__ (optional, default=False): A boolean determining whether the model should stream a response back.
+When `True`, the API returns generated text as it becomes available.
+- __generate_args__ (optional): A dictionary containing additional parameters for text generation.
+The following keys are supported:
-- __max_new_tokens__ (optional, default=512): The maximum number of tokens to return, counting input tokens.
+    - __max_tokens__ (optional, default=128): The maximum number of tokens to return, counting input tokens.
 Maximum of 4096.
-- __temperature__ (optional, default=0.1): Controls the randomness of the generated text.
+    - __temperature__ (optional, default=1.0): Controls the randomness of the generated text.
 Higher values produce more diverse results, while lower values produce more deterministic results.
-- __top_p__ (optional, default=0.75): The cumulative probability threshold for token sampling.
+    - __top_p__ (optional, default=0.95): The cumulative probability threshold for token sampling.
 The model will only consider tokens whose cumulative probability is below this threshold.
-- __top_k__ (optional, default=40): The number of top tokens to consider when sampling.
+    - __top_k__ (optional, default=50): The number of top tokens to consider when sampling.
 The model will only consider the top_k highest-probability tokens.

-The API also supports passing any parameter supported by HuggingFace's `Transformers.generate`.
+    - __repetition_penalty__ (optional, default=1.0): Controls the model’s penalty on producing the same token sequence, with higher values discouraging repetition.
+    - __no_repeat_ngram_size__ (optional, default=0): The size of the n-gram that should not appear more than once in the output text.
+    - __use_cache__ (optional, default=True): A boolean determining whether the model should use the cache to avoid recomputing already computed hidden states during text generation.

 ## Example usage